-295 13 Role Incriminal Proceedings The prosecutor shall perform his duties in accordance with the law and prosecutorial policy and guidelines.
-The prosecutor shall perform an active role in criminal proceedings as follows:

-(a) Where authorized by law or practice to participate in the investigation of crime, or to exercise supervision 298 over the police or other investigators he shall do so objectively, impartially and professionally; (b) While 299 supervising the investigation of crime, he shall ensure that the investigator respects legal precepts and fundamental 300 human rights; (c) The prosecutor shall when giving advice, do so impartially and objectively; (d) In the institution 301 of criminal proceedings, the prosecutor shall proceed only where there is prima facie evidence and shall not 302 303 continue with the prosecution in the absence of such evidence; (e) Throughout the course of the proceedings, 304 the case shall be firmly and fairly prosecuted and not beyond what is indicated by the evidence; (f) Where the prosecutor exercises a supervisory function in relation to the execution of a court decision or performs other 305 non-prosecutorial functions, he shall act in the public interest and in the interest of justice.
-306 i.
-Duty of Fairness Additionally, another fundamental duty of the prosecutor is fairness 63.
-Fairness in this context includes the duty to bring to the knowledge of the court all material facts or pieces of evidence that may even be adverse to the prosecutor's case 64.
-The Rules of Professional Conduct for Legal Practitioners 2007 (RPC) place a high standard of fairness on parties in the conduct of criminal cases brought before the courts ??5 The prosecutor is not a persecutor .
+- The prosecutor shall perform his duties in accordance with the law and prosecutorial policy and guidelines. - 2.
+The prosecutor shall perform an active role in criminal proceedings as follows: - (a) Where authorized by law or practice to participate in the investigation of crime, or to exercise supervision over the police or other investigators he shall do so objectively, impartially and professionally: - (b) While supervising the investigation of crime, he shall ensure that the investigator respects legal precepts and fundamental human rights; - (c) The prosecutor shall when giving advice, do so impartially and objectively: - (d) In the institution of criminal proceedings, the prosecutor shall proceed only where there is prima facie evidence and shall not continue with the prosecution in the absence of such evidence; - (e) Throughout the course of the proceedings, the case shall be firmly and fairly prosecuted and not beyond what is indicated by the evidence; - (f) Where the prosecutor exercises a supervisory function in relation to the execution of a court decision or performs other non-prosecutorial functions, he shall act in the public interest and in the interest of justice.

+i.
+Duty of Fairness

+Additionally, another fundamental duty of the prosecutor is fairness63.
+Fairness in this context includes the duty to bring to the knowledge of the court all material facts or pieces of evidence that may even be adverse to the prosecutor's case64.
+The Rules of Professional Conduct for Legal Practitioners 2007 (RPC) place a high standard of fairness on parties in the conduct of criminal cases brought before the courts65.